dlasky/grunt-hogan-static/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 0.1.6 - added support for delimiters and lambda exceptions in partials (thanks SethTippetts)
 * 0.1.2 - fixed some issues with output paths. added external JSON support for data. added separate partial dir support.